Note: this is content from ÜberConf 2012. Please find current event information on our home page.

 The Art of Problem Solving

-Whether developer, designer, or architect, we are all presented with problems and work to find a way to solve them, usually through technology.
+As Tech Leaders, we are presented with problems and work to find a way to solve them, usually through technology.
 In my opinion this is what makes this industry so much fun.
 Let's face it - we all love challenges.
 Sometimes, however, the problems we have to solve are hard - really hard.
 So how do you go about solving really hard problems?
 That's what this session is about - Heuristics, the art of problem solving.
-In this session you will learn how to approach problems and also learn some the common techniques for solving them effectively.
+In this session you will learn how to approach problems and also learn techniques for solving them effectively.
 So put on your thinking cap and get ready to solve some easy, fun, and hard problems.

 Agenda: